Molx32/molx32.github.io/_posts/2022-08-03-Update-management-06.md

 	print("VERBOSE, new deployment schedule created for CentOS VM : " + centOS.id)
 {% endhighlight %}

-## Permissions
+#### Permissions
-In order for this script to work, the identity you use must have multiple permissions :
+In order for this script to work, the identity used to run the script must have the following permissions :
-- <b>Virtual Machines contributor</b> role on each subscription or resource group where you have CentOS VMs to update
+- <b>Virtual Machines contributor</b> role on each subscription or resource group where you have CentOS VMs to update;
-- <b>Log Analytics reader</b> role on each subscription or resource group where you have CentOS VMs to update
+- <b>Log Analytics reader</b> role on Log Analytics workspace that collect update data;
 - <b>Automation contributor</b> on the Automation Account you use for patch management.

 If you run the script on Azure, you must assign these permissions using <b>system-assigned managed identities</b>, c.f.
 [Microsoft documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-managed-identity).

-## Run the script
+#### Run the script
 Once you ran the script, it will deploy one deployment schedule per VM, as shown below.
-If you click on the deployment schedule, you will see that in the <b>Include/exclude updates</b>, you will see the explicit list of all updates to be installed on the VM.
-When configuring a deployment schedule like this, Azure no longer use the <b>yum install --security</b> command, but it uses the <b>yum install <package1> <package2> <packagen></b> command!
+If you click on the deployment schedule, then go to <b>Include/exclude updates</b>, you will see the explicit list of all updates to be installed on the VM.
+When configuring a deployment schedule like this, Azure no longer use the ```yum install --security``` command, but it uses the ```yum install <package1> <package2> <packagen>``` command!
 <div class="col-sm mt-3 mt-md-0">
     {% include figure.html path="assets/img/centos_2.png" class="img-fluid rounded z-depth-1" %}
 </div>